gdlc/STAT_COMP/INCLASS_5.md

 1) Create an R-function to compute the matrix product that only uses loops and scalar operations

 2) Create an R-function that will fit a linear model via least-squares, use the example below to compare your results with `lm()`.
+In your function you can use all the matrix operations that we discuss today.

 Recall that in a linear model **y=Xb+e**, the least-squares estimate of **b** is the solution to the following system **X'Xb=X'y**.